-Swiss Water entered into a convertible debenture in October 2016.
-Under IFRS, this instrument is deemed to contain an embedded option that must be revalued at each balance sheet date.
-The fair value of the derivative liability was determined using the Black-Scholes Option Pricing Model.
+Before the amendment to the borrowing on July 20 2021, Swiss Water had a convertible debenture agreement with Mill Road Capital that was entered into in October 2016.
+Under IFRS, this instrument was deemed to contain an embedded option that was revalued at each balance sheet date.
+The fair value of the derivative liability was determined using the Black Scholes Option Pricing Model.
 The variables and assumptions used in computing the fair value are based on management's best estimate at each balance sheet date.